oldestlivingboy/assets/clubhouse/clubs/pirate-club/description.markdown

 “It’s better to be a pirate than join the navy.”
 – Steve Jobs

-“This pirate trend [is] the new look for the 90s.”
+“This pirate trend … is going to be the new look.”
 – Cosmo Kramer